goshareglobal/tq-game-updater-helper/README.md

 * Generates an update list JSON file (see eguh-update-list.json) with data of all files within its directory
 * Highly customizable (see eguh-config.json)

-If you don't want to compile it, [check out the releases page](https://github.com/gustavokei/electron-game-updater-helper/releases)
+If you don't want to compile it, [download here](https://github.com/gustavokei/electron-game-updater-helper/releases)

 ## eguh-config.json example